 Research shows that more women (than men) die of heart attacks.
 In most cases, these go undetected until it is too late.
-Hence, there is an alarming number of deaths when women have a heart attack.
+Hence, there are alarming deaths when women have a heart attack.

-Although certain risk factors (like high cholesterol levels, high blood pressure, diabetes, lack of exercise, eating habits, and being overweight) can significantly contribute to heart attacks, you should continuously be on the lookout for the non-glaring signs.
+Although certain risk factors (like high cholesterol levels, high blood pressure, diabetes, lack of exercise, eating habits, and being overweight) can significantly contribute to heart attacks, you should continuously look for the non-glaring signs.
 We share research from the National Institute of Health to help make everyone more aware of these heart attack signs.

 1. Neck or Throat Discomfort

-You must always watch out for any abnormal body pains, especially those that you’ve never experienced before.
-A good example being unexplained discomfort (with some sort of tightness feeling) on the neck or throat—which could be a sign of heart attack.
+You must always watch out for any abnormal body pains, especially those you’ve never experienced before.
+A good example is an unexplained discomfort (with tightness feeling) on the neck or throat, which could signify a heart attack.
 Be swift to consult your doctor in case of such discomforts as this can help prevent any impending heart attacks.

-Also, take note that such pains or discomforts may present on your arms, stomach, jaw, or even your back.
+Also, note that such pains or discomfort may present on your arms, stomach, jaw, or even your back.

 2. Shortness of Breath

 The heart is responsible for the circulation of oxygenated blood to all the other parts of your body.
-And so when there is a blockage—in that blood cannot reach your heart for the oxygenation process.
+And so when there is a blockage—that blood cannot reach your heart for the oxygenation process.
 You’ll undoubtedly suffer shortness of breath.
-This can eventually lead into a heart attack.
+This can eventually lead to a heart attack.

-Most people (women for that matter) tend to experience breath shortness (with or without pain on the chest) in the early hours of the day—when they wake up or even when they climb up on stairs.
-Although you’re bound to feel tired when you engage in such an activity, extreme fatigue or shortness of breath could be a sign of a heart attack.
+Most people (women, for that matter) tend to experience breath shortness (with or without pain in the chest) in the early hours of the day—when they wake up or climb stairs.
+Although you’re bound to feel tired when you engage in such an activity, extreme fatigue or shortness of breath could signify a heart attack.

 3. Extreme Fatigue

 Most women who end up experiencing heart attacks have been found to have exhibited fatigue cases before.
-This is where you feel tired even when you haven’t engaged in heavy duties, and hence unable to perform your usual tasks.
+This is where you feel tired even when you haven’t engaged in heavy duties and are unable to perform your usual tasks.

 But why the fatigue?
 It’s usually a result of reduced blood flow to the heart, which then stresses up your muscles.
 In turn, you feel extreme fatigue.

-Always listen to your body because such unexplained fatigue could be a sign of a heart attack.
-Make it a top priority to see your doctor for any further tests and examinations.
+Always listen to your body because such unexplained fatigue could signify a heart attack.
+Make it a top priority to see your doctor for further tests and examinations.

 4. Lightheadedness or Fainting